arunkpatra/thingverse/README.md

 - Virtualize physical things and provide connectivity mechanisms with real things.
 - Spawn a large number of virtual things and interact with them via APIs.
 - Ability to observe events associated with things and perform user specified actions.
-- Build business applications on to of the Thingverse Platform.
+- Build business applications on top of the Thingverse Platform.

 ## Getting Started